 - The highest independent court

 - Final judicial judgments

 High people’s courts

 - Of autonomous regions

 - Of municipalities directly under the central government

 - Supervised and guided by the Supreme People’s Court

-- Established in prefectures of a province or autonomous region
+- Established in the prefectures of a province or an autonomous region

 - Established in municipalities directly under the central government